Ukita Naoie

 Ukita Naoie (宇喜多 直家) was a Japanese daimyō of the Sengoku period.
 He was born in Bizen Province, to Ukita Okiie, a local samurai leader and head of the Ukita clan.

 He has historical reputation as one of Japan's Three Great Villains (日本三大梟雄), a nickname which he shared with Matsunaga Hisahide and Saitō Dōsan, due to their ambitious and treasonous personality, along with the habit of resorting to underhanded tactics and assassinations to eliminate their opposition.
+(Note: Not to be confused with Ashikaga Takauji, Dōkyō and Taira no Kiyomori; who also known with similar sobriquet as Japan's Three Great Villains by Confucian-minded history scholars due to their lack of loyalty to the throne.)